learn-co-curriculum/phase-0-the-dom-introduction/README.md

 ```

 The _methods_ and _properties_ that the DOM provides via its objects is called
-the DOM's "Application Programming Interface", or "API."
+the DOM's "Application Programming Interface," or "API."
 It's just a programming
 word that you're likely to see online.
 But it just means "the things that these
 objects know how to do."